-You do everything that you are supposed to do – design a beautiful ecommerce website on a platform like Shopify or an open-source shopping like BigCommerce, download quality inventory management software, display attractive photos, and write creative product descriptions.
+You do everything that you are supposed to do – design a beautiful ecommerce website on a platform such as Shopify, display attractive photos, and write creative product descriptions.
 You spend time and money on advertising and digital marketing to bring customers to your site.
 And they come!
-They browse and read and put items in their shopping cart.
-Then, sadly, they abandon their shopping cart and click out of your site.
-You’ve just been a victim of shopping cart abandonment.
+They browse and add items in their shopping cart.
+Then, sadly, they abandon their shopping cart and click off your site.

 Why do customers do this?
-There is a whole list of reasons that customers abandon their shopping carts after selecting desired items, it’s one of the biggest problems that ecommerce businesses face.
+There is a whole list of reasons that customers abandon their shopping carts after selecting desired items, it’s one of the biggest problems ecommerce businesses face.
 In a study done by Baymard Institute, it was discovered that online retailers have a 69% rate of abandoned shopping carts.
-Imagine if you were able to eliminate cart abandonment on your site, your sales could increase by two-thirds!
+Imagine if you were able to eliminate cart abandonment on your site, sales could increase by two-thirds!

-- Complicated checkout – The checkout process needs to be streamlined, easy to navigate and quick.
+The checkout process needs to be streamlined, easy to navigate and quick.
 If you require the buyer to complete too many forms or there are too many screens to move through, the customer may get impatient and leave.

 Fix: Test different checkout procedures.
 Some studies show that using a single page checkout process is more effective.
 However, others have shown that multi-page checkouts work better.
 See what works for you.
 If you do use a multi-page checkout, be sure to include a progress bar to show the customer where they are in the process.
 Also, try various mobile payment options for those customers shopping on smartphones and tablets.

 Fix: List the shipping information on the product page.
 Add a widget that calculates exact shipping cost to the customer’s location.
 That way they know the shipping amount right away.
-Another fix for this is to incentivize your customers by making shipping free when they purchase over a certain dollar amount.
+Another fix for this is to encourage customers by making shipping free when they purchase over a certain dollar amount.

 Customers may abandon their shopping carts when they discover that you don’t accept their preferred method of payment.

 Fix: Do some research into payment methods and costs.
 Integrate as many payment options into your website as possible.
 Buying should be easy for everyone.
 It’s your job to sell to your customers in the way that works best for them.
 If not, you’ll always deal with some form of shopping cart abandonment.

-- Forced to register – There are still a lot of websites out there that require you to register or create an account in order to make a purchase.
+There are still a lot of websites out there that require you to register or create an account in order to make a purchase.
 Some customers don’t like this, and they will leave your site to find one that doesn’t require registration.

-- Only browsing or conducting research – Customers may be just browsing to kill time or conducting research for an item that they are not prepared to make until later.
+Customers may be just browsing to kill time or conducting research for an item that they are not prepared to make until later.
 Shopping cart abandonment occurs in this case when customers don’t have an extra push to buy.

 Fix: This one is more difficult for ecommerce retailers to have control over.
 You may improve your chances of conversion by sending an automated email to customers reminding them that they left items in their cart.
 Flash sales also incentivize research customers to buy.